MicrosoftDocs/bot-docs/contributor-guide/file-names-and-locations.md

 Acronyms and initialisms in file names - specific guidelines:

-* Do not abbreviate Azure service names - the first words of the file name should be the standard, spelled out Azure service or technology name.
+* Do not abbreviate Bot Framework service names - the first words of the file name should be the standard, spelled out Bot Framework service or technology name.
 * Do not allow rm or arm as acronyms anywhere in a file name
 * Other industry-standard abbreviations are acceptable as necessary in file names.